Thomas Domingo

 Thomas Domingo (born 20 August 1985) is a French rugby union player.
+He is of Portuguese descent.
 Domingo, who is a loosehead prop, plays his club rugby for ASM Clermont Auvergne.
 He made his debut for France against Wales on 27 February 2009.
+He played in the final as Clermont won the Top 14 title in 2009–10.

 Domingo's brother, Fabien Domingo, plays at number eight for CA Brive.

 Domingo was named in France's provisional squad for the 2011 Rugby World Cup, but was ultimately left out of the final squad.